Temperatures are balanced, with an annual average of 31°C (88°F), while Pattaya has a tropical climate with three seasons:

 What To Bring When Going Out

-Due to the humid and warm weather in Pattaya, it is best to wear light clothing and layer where needed.
+Due to the humid and warm weather in Pattaya, it is best to wear light clothing and layer where required.
 Pure cotton or other natural fabrics are highly recommended.

 If you are planning to visit temples or pagodas, it is strongly recommended to wear semi-formal clothing: long trousers for men, knee-length skirts for women, long sleeves for both sexes.